Shroud of Turin photo of Jesus

 Just imagine the supposed forger doing the following

-He gets a large piece of cloth with the exact weaving which was prevalent in the Middle East during the First Century AD.
-Such a piece of cloth would not have been available in Europe more than 1000 years after such weaving disappeared in the Middle East.
+- He gets a large piece of cloth with the exact same weaving which was prevalent in the Middle East during the First Century AD.
+Such a piece of cloth would not have been available in Europe more than 1000 years after such weaving disappeared in Asia.
 Also the forger did not have to go to the trouble of getting a genuine first century Jewish burial cloth, since at that time no one in Europe would have known what a Jewish burial cloth would look like.

-He then somehow manages to put on the cloth, perfect full size human negative photographic image with digital information on it.
+- He then somehow manages to put on the cloth, perfect full size human negative photographic image with digital information on it.
 He manages to imprint this photographic image without any shadows and with digital information to give 3D images on a NASA instrument used to make 3D maps of the planets.
-NASA scientists tried to get similar 3D images from many other photos, but even photos taken by the best available modern day cameras in the best of studios in the world could not get the 3D effect produced by the Shroud image.

 Considering all this, it is impossible for a forger, even the most cleverest, to have made such a Shroud.
 Modern scientists, even the cleverest scientists of today, from the leading research institutions of the world, are unable to understand or explain how the image on the Shroud was formed.